VitoR-InA/PingPY/docs/theming.md

                 subelement
 ```

-> Note: "game" is global element container, for now only two elements using it - background panel (game.@background_panel) and back button (game.@back_button)
+> Note: "game" is global element container, for now only two elements using it - background panel (game.@background_panel) and back button (game.@back_button). **"game" element container only uses in case when there is an element, which contains in the most of containers**

 Game elements
 -------------